rohit-purandare/ShelfBridge/wiki/troubleshooting/Troubleshooting-Guide.md

 **This is NOT a problem to fix** - it's protective behavior that prevents API errors.

+**Advanced troubleshooting:**
+- Enable verbose logging (`LOG_LEVEL=verbose`) to see every rate limiter decision, including which identifiers are used, when requests are allowed, and when they are delayed.
+This is helpful for diagnosing persistent or unexpected rate limiting issues.

 #### Container Restart Rate Limiting Issues (Fixed in v1.7.1+)

 **Symptoms:**